 Whole black peppercorns were once considered so valuable they were used as currency in Europe and traded for gold.
-Today peppercorns are valued for their nutritional properties, and for adding flavor and spice to recipes.
+Today, peppercorns are nearly everywhere and valued for their nutritional properties, in addition to spicing up recipes.

-Available in whole and ground varieties, one teaspoon of dried black peppercorn contains small amounts of nutrients such as vitamin K and iron as well as manganese.
-Peppercorn is also a source of the compound piperine, which gives the spice its taste.
-The compound is used in aromatherapy and natural medicine to relieve itching, aid digestion, and strengthen the respiratory system in natural medicine.
+Available in whole and ground varieties, dried black peppercorn contains vitamin K, iron, and manganese.
+Peppercorn’s spicy flavor is also a source of the compound piperine, which is used to relieve itching, aid digestion, and strengthen the respiratory system in natural medicine.
 Piperine has also been shown to improve antioxidant response and contain anti-diabetic properties.